nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 #### Text inside math expressions `<mtext>`

-The `<mtext>` element is used to denote text that doesn't have any explicit mathematical meaning.
-It could be used for notation, commentary or for examples in study books.
+The `<mtext>` element is used to mark up text that doesn't have any explicit mathematical meaning.
+It can be used for notation, commentary or for examples in study books.

 Use as little of `<mtext>` as possible.
 When it is possible to use plain HTML for text, use it.